-- O Do not reverse-connect the battery terminals. - O Do not parallel-connect the battery terminals. - O Do not change batteries in hazardous locations. - O To reduce the risk of explosion, recharge the batteries outside of hazardous locations.
+- O Do not reverse-connect the battery terminals. - O Do not parallel-connect the battery terminals. - O Do not change batteries in hazardous locations. - To reduce the risk of explosion, recharge the batteries outside of hazardous locations. - If the LED blinks red, please insert the HX400IS again.
+If LED continues blinking red, the CD-50 Desktop Charger or the battery may be defective.
+Disconnect the HX400IS from the CD-50, then please contact Standard Horizon/Yaesu authorized dealers.